JRB-Useless-Inventions/GuitarHeroMidiMapper/README.md

 Open loopMIDI.
 Activate a port.
 Program will link the MIDI to this port.
-Connect to a software device via the ‘Preferences’ menu.
+Connect to your favourite soft sampler.
 Shred away.

 Upcoming Features:
-A GUI whcih allows the user to change which button / button combination sends out a custom middi message.
+A GUI whcih allows the user to change which button / button combination sends out a custom midi message.
-GUI allows for different MIDI port mapping.
+A GUI which allows for different MIDI port mapping.
 OSX & Linux support.
 Controller Accelerometer features.
+Test XBOX One Controller Hardware